-- Make sure your person-in-charge has an up-to-date ServSafe Food Manager certification.
-The FDA requires every facility to have a person in charge on site during open hours and also directs that the person in charge should have a food manager certification. - Provide ServSafe Food Handler training for your workers.
+- Make sure your person-in-charge has an up-todate ServSafe Food Manager certification.
+The Food and Drug Administration requires every facility to have a person in charge on site during open hours and also directs that the person in charge should have a food manager certification. - Provide ServSafe food handler training for your workers.
 They're your front line; educating them protects them, you and your guests. - Make technology your friend.
 Contactless payment systems, automated ordering systems, mobile ordering apps, website updates and simple texts can help you to communicate and conduct business with reduced need for close contact.
-As you begin to reopen, keep communicating with customers (your hours, menu items, reservations, etc.), and help promote your social distancing and safety efforts. - And some of the best advice comes from the FDA, which develops the Food Code we all rely on.
-Its newest guide is Best Practices for Re-Opening Retail Food Establishments During the COVID-19 Pandemic (Food Safety Checklist).
+As you begin to reopen, keep communicating with customers (your hours, menu items, reservations, etc.), and help promote your social distancing and safety efforts.

+• And some of the best advice comes from the Food and Drug Administration, which develops the Food Code we all rely on.
+Its newest guide, Best Practices for Retail Food Stores, Restaurants, and Food Pick-Up/Delivery Services During the COVID-19 Pandemic, was just released.
+You can link to it here.

-As we continue to learn more about operating businesses during the COVID-19 pandemic, it's important to share with you the most current direction and advice from the experts at FDA, CDC, the Environmental Protection Agency, and other agencies.
+As we continue to learn more about operating businesses during the COVID-19 pandemic, it's important to share with you the most current direction and advice from the experts at FDA, the Centers for Disease Control and Prevention, the Environmental Protection Agency, and other agencies.
 These documents will continue to reflect those best practices and will continue to be updated.